 Rescue of ailing Hypo comes as Merkel pledges unlimited guarantee for private savings.

-Amid the turbulence, the euro fell heavily against the dollar while oil prices dropped below $90 a barrel, their lowest level in eight months.
+Amid the turbulence, the euro fell to a 13-month low of $1.3551 and oil prices dropped below $90 a barrel, their lowest level in eight months.

 Trading on Russia’s two main markets was suspended after the ruble-denominated MICEX nosedived more than 15 per cent and dollar-denominated RTS fell 14 per cent.

 Meanwhile, Iceland’s stock market suspended trading in all financial shares, including its three biggest banks, amid reports of a government rescue of the stricken banking sector.

 Trading in Kaupthing, Landsbanki and Glitnir banks and other finance stocks was halted at 1000 GMT.

 Geir Haarde, Iceland’s prime minister, was said to be consulting opposition party leaders to discuss efforts to reassure investors.

 The government last week acquired 75 per cent of Glitnir, the country’s third largest bank.